Derbyshire Police deliberately ‘running down’ the numbers of detainees at Buxton custody suite, solicitor claims

 Mr Dhindsa told the meeting the new CIU posts would be the equivalent of another ‘1.8 full-time officers’ in the High Peak.

-Ms Swann told the meeting: “I can tell you I’ve seen no evidence that numbers have been deliberately run down.
+Ms Swann said: “I can tell you I’ve seen no evidence that numbers have been deliberately run down.

 High Peak’s Inspector Justin Brown told her: “We are not a taxi service - we are a police service.